xsmartdao/docs/README.md

-# doc-internal
+# docs
-This is the doc place for internal review.
-Do not open source forever.
+This is the doc place for anyone to review.